G

 • Semrush puts AI search visitors at 4.4x more valuable than organic, based on its own data

-• A widely-shared Forbes piece popularized a "9x better conversion" figure that traces to the author's own Cornell master's students' analysis, not a published study
+• A widely shared Forbes piece popularized a "9x better conversion" figure that traces to the author's own Cornell master's students' analysis, not a published study

 The pattern is a single-source multiplier repeated until it sounds settled.
 And there is a real reason for caution beyond sourcing: most teams cannot measure this cleanly yet.
 AI assistants often pass no referrer, so "AI traffic" in your analytics is a small, identifiable slice rather than the full picture, and an unusually high conversion rate may just reflect that biased subset.

-Here is the honest read.
-AI-referred visitors plausibly do convert well, because someone who clicks through after an AI recommends you arrives pre-qualified.
+The realistic read: AI-referred visitors plausibly do convert well, because someone who clicks through after an AI recommends you arrives pre-qualified.
 But the exact multiplier is marketing, not measurement, and for most sites the volume is still small today.
 Build AEO for visibility and qualified demand, not because a "9x" number promises easy revenue.

 How to Measure AEO